Trapcode Particular Essential Training

 - Using movies as particles

 Now Particular can be a tough cookie to master.
 When you first apply it, it doesn't look all that amazing.
-But have no fear my friends.
-Throughout the course of this training series, we are going to make Particular jump up and dance.
-We're going to start with an introductory project just to get you comfortable with Particular, and we're going to be creating some fog that we will use as an alpha mat for some animated text.
+But have no fear, my friends.
+Throughout The course of this training series, we are going to make Particular jump up and dance.
+We're gonna start with an introductory project just to get you comfortable with Particular, and we're going to be creating some fog that we will use as an alpha mat for some animated text.
 We'll then back up a little bit and just learn about Particular.

-We'll do some lesser-known tricks, such as using an Illustrator shape as a motion path, as well as how to do some sky writing.
-And finally towards the end of the training series, we just have a series of real-world projects, so we can see Particular in action.
-We're going to visit the land of Skyrim and make some snow.
-We'll recreate common effects, such as a flock of birds and streaks of light popularized in an iPod commercial a while back.
-Also look at some variations of that.
+We'll do some lesser-known tricks such as using an illustrator shape as a motion path, as well as how to do some sky writing.
+And finally, towards the end of the training series, we just have a series of real-world projects so we can see Particular in action.
+We're gonna visit the land of Skyrim and make some snow.
+Wel re-create common effects such as a flock of birds and streaks of light popularized in an iPod commercial a while back.
+We'll also look at some variations of that.
 We'll also create our own custom camera flashes and apply those to a scene.

 We'll simulate a campfire in a regular old shot by adding some smoke and adding some embers using Particular.
 I'll show you how to use your own custom particles.
-We'll make some welding sparks, and finally, we'll show you how to make a layer dissolve into particles.
-All of that and much, much more coming up in this training series.
-I'm so excited.
-Let's jump in and get started.
+We'll make some welding sparks; and finally, we'll show you how to make a layer dissolve into particles.
+All that and much, much more coming up in this training series.
+I'm so excited, let's jump in and get started.

 After Effects CC Essential Training2,533,490 Views